Polls are open from 7 a.m. until 7 p.m. on election day. Any voter who is standing in line at 7 p.m. is still eligible to cast a vote.

 What else do I have to do if I vote a provisional ballot?

 You will be provided a written notice of your rights as a provisional ballot voter.
 (Section 101.048, F.S.)
 You have the right to present further evidence of your eligibility if you want up to 2 days after the election.
-Depending on the reason why you voted a provisional ballot, there may no further need in order for your provisional ballot to count:

 How do I find out if my provisional ballot was counted?